tflsguoyu/proceduralmat/README.md

 ## Examples in paper

 ## Notes
- - This is an uncleaned version, only the code in `procedural_model_test` are available to use.
+ - 09/19/2022: This is an uncleaned version, only the code in `procedural_model_test` are available to use.
+ - 09/19/2022: TODO: Clean up codes.
  - Welcome to report bugs and leave comments (Yu Guo: tflsguoyu@gmail.com)